Gabapentin: United States

-Effective 1 July 2017, Kentucky classified gabapentin as a schedule V controlled substance statewide.
-Effective 9 January 2019, Michigan also classified gabapentin as a schedule V controlled substance.
-Gabapentin is scheduled V drug in other states such as West Virginia, Tennessee, Alabama.
+Gabapentin is not a controlled substance under the federal Controlled Substances Act.
+Effective in July 2017, Kentucky classified gabapentin as a Schedule V controlled substance statewide.
+Gabapentin is a schedule V drug in other states such as West Virginia, Tennessee, Alabama, Utah, and Virginia.

 Off-label promotion

 Although some small, non-controlled studies in the 1990s—mostly sponsored by gabapentin's manufacturer—suggested that treatment for bipolar disorder with gabapentin may be promising, the preponderance of evidence suggests that it is not effective.
-Subsequent to the corporate acquisition of the original patent holder, the pharmaceutical company Pfizer admitted that there had been violations of FDA guidelines regarding the promotion of unproven off-label uses for gabapentin in the Franklin v.
-Parke-Davis case (see below).

-Reuters reported on 25 March 2010, that "Pfizer Inc violated federal racketeering law by improperly promoting the epilepsy drug Neurontin ...
-Under federal RICO law the penalty is automatically tripled, so the finding will cost Pfizer $141 million."
-The case stems from a claim from Kaiser Foundation Health Plan Inc. that "it was misled into believing Neurontin was effective for off-label treatment of migraines, bipolar disorder and other conditions.
-Pfizer argued that Kaiser physicians still recommend the drug for those uses", and that "the insurer's website also still lists Neurontin as a drug for neuropathic pain."

-The Wall Street Journal noted that Pfizer spokesman Christopher Loder said, "We are disappointed with the verdict and will pursue post-trial motions and an appeal."
-He later added that "the verdict and the judge's rulings are not consistent with the facts and the law."

 Franklin v.
 Parke-Davis case

+After the corporate acquisition of the original patent holder, the pharmaceutical company Pfizer admitted that there had been violations of FDA guidelines regarding the promotion of unproven off-label uses for gabapentin in the Franklin v.
+Parke-Davis case.

-While off-label prescriptions are common for a number of drugs, marketing of off-label uses of a drug is not.
+While off-label prescriptions are common for many drugs, marketing of off-label uses of a drug is not.
 In 2004, Warner-Lambert (which subsequently was acquired by Pfizer) agreed to plead guilty for activities of its Parke-Davis subsidiary, and to pay $430 million in fines to settle civil and criminal charges regarding the marketing of Neurontin for off-label purposes.
-The 2004 settlement was one of the largest in U.S. history, and the first off-label promotion case brought successfully under the False Claims Act.
+The 2004 settlement was one of the largest in U.S. history up to that point, and the first off-label promotion case brought successfully under the False Claims Act.

+Kaiser Foundation Hospitals and Kaiser Foundation Health Plan sued Pfizer Inc., alleging that the pharmaceutical company had misled Kaiser by recommending Neurontin as an off-label treatment for certain conditions (including bipolar disorder, migraines, and neuropathic pain).
+In 2010, a federal jury in Massachusetts ruled in Kaiser's favor, finding that Pfizer violated the federal Racketeer Influenced and Corrupt Organizations (RICO) Act and was liable for US$47.36 million in damages, which was automatically trebled to just under $142.1 million.
+Aetna, Inc. and a group of employer health plans prevailed in their similar Neurontin-related claims against Pfizer.
+Pfizer appealed, but the U.S. Court of Appeals for the First Circuit upheld the verdict, and in 2013, the US Supreme Court declined to hear the case.